Language: EN

 That is,

-And so on until we reach 1.
+And so on until reaching 1.

 Let’s see how we would solve this problem recursively in different languages.